Okere District

 Okere District is one of the thirty-three districts in Eastern Region, Ghana.
 Originally it was formerly part of the then-larger Akuapim North District in 1988, which was created from the former Akuapim District Council; until it was elevated to municipal district assembly status on 15 March 2012 to become Akuapim North Municipal District.
+Most common language is Gwan.

-However on 15 March 2018, the northeast part of the district was split off to create Okere District; thus the remaining part has been retained as Akuapim North Municipal District.
-The municipality is located in the southeast part of Eastern Region and has Adukrom as its capital town.
+However on 15 March 2018, the northeast part of the district was split off to create Okere District; thus the remaining part has been retained as Akuapim North Municipal District when the Legislative Instrument (L.I) 2342 in 2017 in pursuance to the Government’s Decentralization Policy and Local Government Reform Policy was implemented to split off the Okere District from the Akuapim North Municipal District.
+The municipality is located in the southeast part of Eastern Region of the Republic of Ghana and has Adukrom as its capital town.

+List of DCEs

+May, 14, 2025, Mr. Eric William Ayettey, was appointed by President John Mahama to lead the Okere District as its new District Chief Executive.
+The confirmation which was supervised by the Electoral Commission of Ghana, saw that Mr Eric William Ayettey had 26 votes in favour of his appointment.

+September 27, 2021, Daniel Kenneth was appointed as the District Chief Executive of the Okere District.

 List of settlements

 Towns

 The Traditional Area comprises seven main towns is Abiriw, Dawu, Awukugua, Adukrom, Apirede, Aseseeso and Abonse and over one hundred and fifty smaller towns and villages which residents hail from one of the seven main towns.
 The language spoken amongst the indigenes of the area is Kyerepon.